GET A FREE, NO-RISK QUOTE

 Non-Notification Factoring

-Non-notification factoring minimizes contact between the factoring company and the factoring client’s customers, often through the use of white-labeled forms which maintain the client’s brand in customer invoices, statements and correspondence.
+Non-notification factoring minimizes contact between the factoring company and the factoring client’s customers.
+Factors often use of white-labeled forms featuring the client’s brand in customer invoices, statements and correspondence.

-When the customer pays factored invoices, those payments are then addressed to a unique lock-box or paid electronically into a deposit account belonging to the factoring company, though still branded to the factoring client.
-For the customer, this creates a seamless experience that protects and reinforces the factoring clients brand.
+When the customer pays factored invoices, payors send payments to a unique lockbox or pay electronically into a deposit account belonging to the factoring company.
+So, it looks to the paying company that they are paying the factoring client directly.
+This creates a seamless experience that protects and reinforces the factoring client’s brand.

 Read more about non-notification invoice factoring.